Contributing

 Implement Missing Endpoints

-You can run the check-endpoints.py script (requites yaml to be installed, pip3 install pyyaml) in the root of the project to get a list of endpoints that are still missing.
+You can run the check-endpoints.py script (requires yaml to be installed, pip3 install pyyaml) in the root of the project to get a list of endpoints that are still missing.

 Write Documentation